 | Forgetting shift overlaps | Peak concurrent headcount may be 30% higher than "workers on site." |

 The safest strategy is to quote 10-15% above the calculated minimum.
-The marginal cost of an extra unit ($75-$150/month) is insignificant compared to a compliance fine or a contract cancellation from an unhappy general contractor.
+The marginal cost of an extra unit is insignificant compared to a compliance fine or a contract cancellation.

 Using an AI Booking Agent as Your Calculator